Cedega (software): History

 Cedega subscribers dwindled as users expressed a number of complaints due to lack of updates, fatal problems with supported games and with Wine having achieved a number of features that were unique to Cedega, giving even better compatibility in some cases.
 Users attributed the apparent lack of interest from TransGaming on Cedega to their focus on Cider, a similar Wine-based API layer for Mac OS X systems, supported by Electronic Arts to bring their Windows native games to Mac.

-On November 13, 2007's Development Status report, TransGaming explained that a number of modifications have been made to Cedega's code to add Wine's implementation of the MSI installation system and to be able to incorporate more of Wine's codebase.
+On November 13, 2007's Development Status report, TransGaming explained that a number of modifications had been made to Cedega's code to add Wine's implementation of the MSI installation system and to be able to incorporate more of Wine's codebase.
 It was never confirmed if those changes were in conformance with Wine's LGPL license.

 Also on the November 13, 2007 report, it was announced that all of the work done on Cider would be merged back into Cedega (since both share the same code).
-Among the new features are “new copy protection, 2.0 shader updates, a head start on shader model 3.0, performance upgrades, a self updating user interface” and others.
+Among the new features are “new copy protection, 2.0 shader updates, a head start on shader model 3.0, performance upgrades, a self-updating user interface” and others.

 On September 23, 2008, Cedega officially presented the new version 6.1.

 Cedega Gaming Service was retired on February 28, 2011.

 Controversy

-TransGaming's business practice of benefiting financially from the Wine project, without contributing anything back to it has drawn criticism.
-TransGaming obtained the source to the original Wine project when it was under the MIT License and this license placed no requirements on how TransGaming published their software.
-TransGaming decided to release their software as proprietary software.
-Cedega includes licensed support for several types of CD-based copy protection (notably SecuROM and SafeDisc), the code for which TransGaming said they were under contract not to disclose.
+TransGaming's business practice of benefiting financially from the Wine project, without contributing anything back to it drew criticism.
+TransGaming obtained the source to the original Wine project when it was under the MIT License and this license placed no requirements on how TransGaming published the software.
+TransGaming decided to release their version as proprietary software.

+Cedega included licensed support for several types of CD-based copy protection (notably SecuROM and SafeDisc), the code for which TransGaming said they were under contract not to disclose.
+They had initially pledged to release their code if they reached 20,000 subscribers, but this never actually happened.

-In 2002 the Wine project changed its license to the GNU Lesser General Public License (LGPL).
-This means that anyone who publishes a modified version of Wine must publish the source code under an LGPL-compatible license.
-TransGaming halted using code contributed to Wine when the license was changed, though this has resumed with TransGaming integrating certain LGPL portions of Wine into Cedega and placing those portions of the source code on their public servers.
+In 2002, the Wine project changed its license to the GNU Lesser General Public License (LGPL).
+This means that anyone who publishes a modified version of Wine after the license change must publish the source code under an LGPL-compatible license.
+TransGaming halted using code contributed to Wine when the license was changed, though this later resumed with TransGaming integrating certain LGPL portions of Wine into Cedega and placing those portions of the source code on their public servers.

-TransGaming offers a CVS tree for Cedega without copy protection related code and texture compression through its own repositories with mixed LGPL, AFPL and bstring licensing.
-Point2Play graphical frontend for Cedega is also not found on the CVS.
+TransGaming offered a CVS tree for Cedega without the Point2Play GUI, copy protection support, and texture compression through its own repositories with mixed LGPL, AFPL and bstring licensing.

 Scripts and guides have been made by the community to facilitate building Cedega from the source tree.